Frequently Asked Questions

 What are you up to now?

-TTT: Writing some progressive PsyTech songs under the name "Alien Disco Roadkill".
-It's a really obscure style of electronic music that most people aren't into.
-But I dig it.
+TTT: Wrote some progressive PsyTech songs under the name "Alien Disco Roadkill".
 You can also hear ADR on my Sound Cloud page.

 Occasionally I post some mildly entertaining YouTube videos like this one.
 Be sure to click to SUBSCRIBE.

 I also appeared on the A&E network TV show Storage Wars in 2014.
 The episode is called "For a Good Time Call...
 Ivy"